tiredofit/docker-matrix-bridges/README.md

 ## About

-This will build a Docker Image for [Matrix-bridges](https://), A series of bridges to connect various social networks and instant message providers to a Matrix server.
+This will build a Docker image of a series of bridges and bots to connect various social networks and instant message providers to a Matrix server.

 ## Maintainer